Oluwafeyikmi09/Brainwave/README.md

 #### In today's increasing digital retail landscape, electronics stands as one of the most competitive and dynamic sectors.
 Understanding consumer purchasing patterns, seasonal trends and revenue drivers is critical to staying ahead in this industry.

 #### This project dives into electronic sales data aimed at uncovering revenue trends, patterns, product performance across multiple channels.
-The goal is to simulate a real word business problem where data driven insights can drive strategic decisions.
+The goal is to simulate a real world business problem where data driven insights can drive strategic decisions.

 #### Insight and recommendations are provided on the following key areas: